finlayslorach/finlayslorach.github.io/_posts/2023-01-04-high_throughput_image_analysis.md

 ---
 <style> body {text-align: justify} </style>

-#### Introduction
+### Introduction

 The machine learning/Artificial intelligence field has made quantum leaps in the past few years.
 The advent of AlphaFold, stable diffusion (e.g. the [DALL-E](https://openai.com/dall-e-2/) model) and chatGPT are a few recent examples.
 Deep Learning is a branch of machine learning that uses large neural networks.
-These are inspired by biological neural networks in that they have a set of inputs and outputs, with the layers in between them being defined by a set of parameters which form a representation that maps given inputs to outputs.
+These are inspired by biological neural networks in that they have a set of inputs and outputs, with the layers in between them being defined by a set of parameters which form a representation that maps given inputs to their outputs.
 How is this learning?
 The set of parameters are learned by running the model on a training dataset.
 When the model is applied to an unseen dataset during runtime, the accuracy of the model is dependent on whether the learned parameters remain to faithfully predict the correct output.
 One category of deep learning is for image recognition.
 For those who want to learn more, I recommend the [fastai](https://www.fast.ai/) course by Jeremy Howard.

 In this post I use a machine learning model for cell segmentation.
 Next, I combine cellProfiler (an open source image analysis software) with an implementation of a deep learning model (a resnet50) in PyTorch.
 This model is trained from scratch to morphologically classify cells after drug treatment.
 During this optimisation problem the model learns important features about cellular morphology that should temporally distinguish cells post treatment.
 This is termed a weakly supervised learning problem because we are creating artificial labels for our data, e.g. timepoints post drug treatment, in the hope that this will be sufficient for the models inference.
 All of the aforementioned code is dispatched to a linux high performance computer cluster (HPC) using bash scripts.
 Because I performed this work at a pharmaceutical company, I am not going to make the data available and will redact some of the data identifiable code.
 This work was also performed a couple years ago.
 It was exciting at the time and I am writing up what I learnt from this experience despite the method now being sort of outdated!
 For instance, I believe cellprofiler has integrated machine learning based segmentation methods and there is a whole consoritum for cell painting established by Anne Carpenter you can check out.
 Neverless, I learned a lot of programming skills applied to image analysis during this work.

 ### An overview of the data

-In this imaging experiment four dyes were used to monitor cell death after treatment with a chemotherapeutic: The nuclei dye Hoechst; the membrane dye cell tracker green; the early apoptotic dye annexin and the late apoptotic dye propidium iodide.
+In this imaging experiment four dyes were used to monitor cell death after treatment with a chemotherapeutic: the nuclei dye Hoechst; the membrane dye cell tracker green; the early apoptotic dye annexin, and the late apoptotic dye propidium iodide.
 Three replicates of cells were treated with seven drug concentrations (+ a no drug control) and imaged at 4 hrs, 8 hrs, 16 hrs, 24 hrs, 48 hrs and 72 hrs using a confocal microscope set to aquire nine fields of view (FOV) per sample across six Z-stacks.
 Each FOV contains a total of five channels (i.e. including the unstained brightfield channel).
 Therefore, we have a total of 12,960 image slices (8 x 6 x 9 x 6 x 5 x 3).
 This is the following outline of the project given the aforementioned information:

 * STEP 1: Perform a max-Z projection across the six Z-slices.
 * STEP 2: Perform cell segmentation.